IshwaryaR/angular-bowling-app/README.md

 * Created this application with latest Angular.
 * Styling done in a pre-processor sass.
-* Tested in the given browsers (Chrome, FF, Safari)
+* Checked whether the application is responsive and works good in the browsers (Chrome, FF, Safari)

 ## Development server